bvandewe/cml-cloud-manager/docs/deployment/aws-ec2.md

 # Deploying to AWS EC2

-This guide describes how to deploy the CML Cloud Manager production stack to an AWS EC2 instance.
+This guide describes how to deploy the Lablet Cloud Manager production stack to an AWS EC2 instance.

 ## Prerequisites